SnaBe/node-unusual-effects/README.md

 See the [examples](https://github.com/SnaBe/node-unusual-effects/tree/master/examples) folder for more usage cases.

-- Setting up a basic project
+- Setting up a basic project.
-- Initialize a new Steam Market Fetcher instance, with custom options
+- Find Unusual effects using effect names and ids.
-- Getting item prices & images for CS:GO, DOTA 2 & TF2
+- Get particle images for Unusual effects.
+- Get Unusual effects from EconItem objects.

 ## Documentation